kaseyhagi/template/essays/ui_frameworks.md

 </div>

 If I were told to replicate the same sight using only raw HTML and CSS in the same amount of time, I'd say impossible!
-Before using Semantic UI, the web applications I designed looked like they belonged in the '90's.

 ## UI Frameworks for an Engineer